aumahesh/goprose/README.md

 The guard of each action is a predicate over the program variables.
 The statement of each action atomically updates zero or more program variables.

+As defined in [4], guards of all commands are evaluated first.
+Then, from the subset of all commands where the guards evaluated to true, one command is randomly picked and the corresponding action is executed.

 ## Example ProSe Program

 Here is an example program written in guarded commands.
 This is a routing